-Karen Beekman Eden, Ph.D, is professor in medical informatics and clinical epidemiology at OHSU School of Medicine, and is a scientist focused on patient decision making.
+Karen Beekman Eden, Ph.D, is professor in medical informatics and clinical epidemiology in the OHSU School of Medicine, and is a scientist focused on patient decision making.
 The focus of her research career has been in translating evidence to help patients make informed decisions about their own health.
 Dr. Eden has extensive experience in translating comparative effectiveness information into patient-friendly interactive decision aids that inform patients and prepare them for an informed discussion with a provider.
 These decision aids span a broad range of clinical topics including breast cancer screening, childbirth decision making after cesarean and domestic violence safety planning.
-Her most recent work includes developing an app to help patients with diabetes select an health app to help manage their disease.
+She has most recently been funded to create a mobile app to help OHSU students, faculty and employees access resources to address discrimination, sexual harassment and misconduct.

 - Ph.D., Portland State University, Portland Oregon United States 1997